9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 - Testing with gpupdate and gpresult is key to confirming policies are applied.

 - If the accidental deletion box is checked then groups or objects can not be moved.

+- These skills are directly applicable to helpdesk work, since junior IT staff often handle user account creation, unlocking, and GPO enforcement.”

+- From a cybersecurity perspective, enforcing password/lockout policies helps reduce risks like brute-force attacks and weak credentials.”